-1.0 INTRODUCTION
+1.0 Introduction

-Just prior to President Obama's 2014 State of the Union Address, media1 reported that the top wealthiest 1% possess 40% of the nation's wealth; the bottom 80% own 7%; similarly, but later, the media reported, the "richest 1 percent in the United States now own more additional income than the bottom 90 percent".2 The gap between the top 10% and the middle class is over 1,000%; that increases another 1,000% for the top 1%.
-The average employee "needs to work more than a month to earn what the CEO earns in one hour."3 Although different from income inequality, the two are related.
-In Inequality for All-a 2013 documentary with Robert Reich in which he argued that income inequality is the defining issue for the United States-Reich states that 95% of economic gains went to the top 1% net worth (HNWI4) since 2009 when the recovery allegedly started.5 More recently, in 2017, an Oxfam study found that eight rich people, six of them Americans, own as much combined wealth as "half the human race".
+Just prior to President Obama's 2014 State of the Union Address, media reported that the top wealthiest 1% possess 40% of the nation's wealth; the bottom 80% own 7%; similarly, but later, the media reported, the "richest 1 percent in the United States now own more additional income than the bottom 90 percent".
+The gap between the top 10% and the middle class is over 1,000%; that increases another 1,000% for the top 1%.
+The average employee "needs to work more than a month to earn what the CEO earns in one hour."
+Although different from income inequality, the two are related.
+In Inequality for All-a 2013 documentary with Robert Reich in which he argued that income inequality is the defining issue for the United States-Reich states that 95% of economic gains went to the top 1% net worth (HNWI4) since 2009 when the recovery allegedly started.
+More recently, in 2017, an Oxfam study found that eight rich people, six of them Americans, own as much combined wealth as "half the human race".
 Pre-Poverty eradication is one of the main and must conditions for the progress of a society.
-This progress remains incomplete without improving the conditions of those stricken
+This progress remains incomplete without improving the conditions of those stricken with poverty.
+It is generally agreed that there are three important aspects in poverty measurement, known as three Is - incidence, intensity and inequality.6 These three factors indicate that the term eradication of poverty means more than showing a large reduction in overall poverty, to improve the lives of the least poor as this will have the same poverty impact at a lower cost than addressing those experiencing the severest poverty.
+A number of poverty measures have been developed using the assimilated approach in the context of uni-dimensional poverty measurement as well as multidimensional poverty measurement following a growing consensus that poverty is not just a reflection of deprivation in any single dimension.

-1 Boyer, Dave (January 24, 2014), "Obama to use State of the Union as opening salvo in 2014 midterms", Washington Times, retrieved January 26, 2014.
+Boyer, Dave (January 24, 2014), "Obama to use State of the Union as opening salvo in 2014 midterms", Washington Times, retrieved January 26, 2014.

-2 Kristof, Nicholas (July 22, 2014).
+Krist of, Nicholas (July 22, 2014).
 "An Idiot's Guide to Inequality".
 New York Times.
 Retrieved July 22, 2014.